Stock market today: Asian shares are mixed after Wall Street breaks losing streak

 “Size matters.
 And obviously, a 10 (basis point) cut is not particularly inspiring.
 Certainly, nowhere in the vicinity of ‘big gun’ stimulus, which is arguably what the economy needs,” Mizuho Bank said in a commentary.

-Taiwan’s Taiex surged 2.3% as Taiwan Semiconductor Manufacturing Co. gained 3.4%, rebounding from recent losses.
+Taiwan’s Taiex surged 2.8% as Taiwan Semiconductor Manufacturing Co., the world’s largest maker of computer chips, gained 4.3%, rebounding from recent losses on renewed optimism over the promise of artificial intelligence.

 Reports on corporate profits and U.S. economic growth may hog the market’s spotlight this week.
 Analysts are expecting companies in the S&P 500 to deliver the strongest profit growth for the latest quarter since the end of 2021, according to FactSet.